 Sprouts + Microgreens

-I challenge you to start your own victory garden!
+I challenge you all to start your own victory gardens!
 Are you up to the challenge?
 What are you going to grow this year?